 Our products can help customers with animal health and profitability, sustainably.
 By including Oreka, our customers have seen improved feed conversion and growth rates, reduced antibiotic use and better animal vitality, leading to improved overall business performance.
 Let us show you how our product can help deliver a huge return on investment.

-Cambridge, Ontario, November 24th, 2020 – Oreka Solutions and the University of Idaho announced today ground-breaking research showing that Oreka’s insect-based feed ingredient Immaris could help trout and salmon fight Cold Water Disease (CWD).
-Cold Water Disease (CWD) is one of the major diseases affecting trout
+Cambridge, Ontario, November 24th, 2020 – Oreka Solutions and the University of Idaho announced today ground-breaking research showing that Oreka’s insect-based feed ingredient Immaris could help trout and salmon generate an enhanced immunostimulatory response during infections such as Cold Water Disease (CWD).
+Cold Water Disease (CWD)

 A new article in All About Feed reports: “For the first time, the antioxidant effect of insect protein has been investigated in real-time conditions.
 It appears that black soldier fly protein could have a health-promoting effect when included in animal feed.
 In a new study researchers